radiusxyz/range-proof-sp1/README.md

-# SP1 Project Template
+# Range Proof on SP1

-This is a template for creating an end-to-end [SP1](https://github.com/succinctlabs/sp1) project that can generate a proof of any RISC-V program.
+This is forked from a template for creating an end-to-end [SP1](https://github.com/succinctlabs/sp1) project that can generate a proof of any RISC-V program.

 ## Requirements